Go back to ObjectJ Examples

 This project has embedded macros (macro text is editable via ObjectJ> Show Embedded Macros), which appear indented in the ObjectJ menu:

 Marks cell axis and mean diameter of the cylindrical cell part.
+If a "Contour" item is listed in Tools, the cell contour is marked as well.
 Marking takes place in phase contrast channel of all linked images.
 Reasons for rejected cells are temporarily shown as orange text overlay.
 The ObjectJ results table is automatically populated with corresponding values (e.g. Axis = 3.5 um, Dia = 0.9 um).

 Spots and Constrictions...